Neonatology Made Simple For NLE NRE Step 1

 • Quadriplegia → all 4 limbs weak

-• Diplegia → both lower limbs weak
+• Diplegia → both lower limbs are weak

 • Monoplegia → one limb weak